Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 Marine Life: Blennies, crabs, seagrass species

-Highlights: Touching modern history, ideal for practice dives
+Highlights: Touching modern history, ideal for practice dives.

 🪸 Reef.org survey currently unavailable